the-events-calendar/the-events-calendar/tests.md

 	wpcept bootstrap

-The `wpcept bootstrap:pyramid` command is a modified version of the default `codecept bootstrap` command that will take care of setting up a WordPress-friendly testing environment.
+The `wpcept bootstrap` command is a modified version of the default `codecept bootstrap` command that will take care of setting up a WordPress-friendly testing environment.
 The repository contains a `codeception.dist.yml` file that Codeception will read before reading the local to your machine `codeception.yml` file: this means that any setting you define in your own `codeception.yml` file will overwrite the setting in the `codeception.dist.yml` file while any setting you do not overwrite will be read from the `codeception.dist.yml` file; think CSS properties.
 Along the same path each suite has its own configuration files and the repository comes with a `ui.dist.yml` file that contains some UI (acceptance) testing defaults.
 Ideally you should need to overwrite just folder paths and database access configurations.